Maps

 If bees are your thing, pop into Meadow Vista Honey Wines or Arlo’s Honey Farm to hear the buzz on local hives, and to taste the fruits of their labours.

 It’s back to the beach (there are 30 to choose from), where the littles can dig to their heart’s content while the adults luxuriate in the sun.
-To up the squeal factor, check out Okanagan Beach Rentals for the day’s toys, rent a a boat or jet ski, or take to the sky with Ogopogo Parasailing.
+To up the squeal factor, check out Okanagan Beach Rentals for the day’s toys, rent a a boat or jet ski, or take to the sky with Ogopogo Parasail.
 For a boost, sign on with Okanagan Flyboard, and let the water-powered action begin.

-And if a stroll with loved ones is just the thing, wander the city’s downtown core, once home to canneries, railways, a packinghouse, and a cigar factory, or walk or cycle along Kelowna’s boardwalk, a 2.2-kilometre waterfront stretch that showcases the beauty of Okanagan Lake.
+And if a stroll with loved ones is just the thing, wander the city’s downtown core, once home to canneries, railways, a packinghouse, and a cigar factory; or walk or cycle along Kelowna’s boardwalk, a 2.2-kilometre (1.4-mile) waterfront stretch that showcases the beauty of Okanagan Lake.
 A picture-perfect way to end your day in the sun.

 Where to Stay